With targeted simulations, we’re helping to stop real phishing attacks.

 One recent phishing email said, “I’m in a meeting and can’t be contacted.
 Can you help me out?”… Luckily, some recipients reported it.

 That email, a real phish, involved a typo squatted domain, which looked like our domain with one letter changed.
-The email purportedly came from a senior executive, using a signature block that looked very close to ours.
+The executive phishing email purportedly came from a senior executive, using a signature block that looked very close to ours.
 A bunch of users throughout the organization received the phishing campaign and, while some started responding to it, others began reporting.
 We were able to stop the campaign before any real damaged was done.

 That was a huge win for us.
 It was a very sophisticated campaign, so it shows that our training is working.
 Of course, you’ll never get to zero clicks, so there’s always work to be done.